REU-SOS/DataCollection/README_Chris.md

 ### Setup

-Preq: Make sure you have an [Eclipse environment with Maven](https://github.com/REU-SOS/EngineeringBasics).
+Prerequisite: Make sure you have an [Eclipse environment with Maven](https://github.com/REU-SOS/EngineeringBasics).

 * From Eclipse, use Import Existing Maven project.
 Locate Selenium folder and import.
 * Run JUnit tests and make sure you can see 2 passing test cases.